wennewman/wecipes/src/recipes/curriedSnags.md

 date: "2020-07-27"
 categories: "dinnner"
 credit: "Yvonne"
 description: "You either love it or hate it, but if you love it... here 'tis.
-Mum used to boil the snags before she used them; that is too much pot washing for my liking, just chop them up and brown them first in the pan you are going to cook the curry in."
+Mum used to boil the snags before she used them; that is too much pot washing for my liking, just chop them up and brown them first in the pan you are going to cook the curry in"
 ---
 ###Ingredients
 2 tbsp olive oil